-NK1 receptor antagonists are also administered for the prevention of CINV, in combination with 5-HT3 receptor antagonists, to augment the therapeutic effect of the 5-HT3 receptor antagonists.
 CINVANTI faces significant competition.
+NK1 receptor antagonists are administered for the prevention of CINV, in combination with 5-HT3 receptor antagonists, to augment the therapeutic effect of the 5-HT3 receptor antagonist.
 Currently available NK1 receptor antagonists include: generic versions of EMEND® IV (fosaprepitant); EMEND® IV (fosaprepitant, marketed by Merck & Co); EMEND® (aprepitant, marketed by Merck & Co, Inc.); AKYNZEO® (palonosetron, a 5-HT3 receptor antagonist, combined with netupitant, an NK1 receptor antagonist, marketed by Eisai, Inc.); VARUBI® (rolapitant, marketed by TerSera Therapeutics LLC) and other products that include an NK1 receptor antagonist that reach the market.
-At present, no treatment has been approved for COVID-19.
-If we are able to successfully develop CINVANTI for the treatment of COVID-19, we will potentially compete with: ACTEMRA® (tocilizumab, marketed by Genentech, Inc., a member of the Roche Group); Jakafi®/Jakavi® (ruxolitinib, marketed in the U.S. by Incyte Corporation and outside of the U.S. by Novartis AG); ILARIS® (canakinumab, marketed by Novartis AG); remdesivir (an investigational nucleotide analog with broad-spectrum antiviral activity, currently under investigation by Gilead Sciences, Inc. and not approved anywhere globally for any use); tradipitant (an NK1 receptor antagonist currently under investigation by Vanda Pharmaceuticals Inc. pursuant to an exclusive worldwide license agreement with Eli Lilly and Company and not approved anywhere globally for any use); and potentially other products in development for the treatment of COVID-19 that reach the market.
+At present, VEKLURY® (remdesivir, marketed by Gilead in the U.S.) is the only treatment approved for COVID-19.
+If we are able to successfully develop CINVANTI for the treatment of COVID-19, we will potentially also compete with: ACTEMRA® (tocilizumab, marketed by Genentech, Inc., a member of the Roche Group); Jakafi®/Jakavi® (ruxolitinib, marketed in the U.S. by Incyte Corporation and outside of the U.S. by Novartis AG); ILARIS® (canakinumab, marketed by Novartis AG); tradipitant (an NK1 receptor antagonist currently under investigation by Vanda Pharmaceuticals Inc. pursuant to an exclusive worldwide license agreement with Eli Lilly and Company and not approved anywhere globally for any use); gimsilumab (a GM-CSF mAb, under investigation for acute lung injury, or ARDS (including cytokine storm), and not approved anywhere globally for any use); CM4620-IE (a CRAC channel inhibitor being developed by CalciMedica for pancreatitis and SIRs and not approved anywhere globally for any use); CERC-002 (an anti-LIGHT fully human mAb being investigated for Crohn's disease and ARDS by Cerecor, and not approved anywhere globally for any use); Lenzilumab (a GM-CSF mAb being developed by Humanigen for CarT, GvHD, CMML, eosinophilic asthma, and not approved anywhere globally for any use); TJM2/TJ003234 (a GM-CSF mAb under development by i-Mab Biopharma for cytokine storm in severe COVID-19, and not approved anywhere globally for any use); and potentially other products in development for the treatment of COVID-19 that reach the market.

 SUSTOL faces significant competition.
-Currently available 5-HT $3$ receptor antagonists include: AKYNZEO® (palonosetron, a 5-HT $3$ receptor antagonist, combined with netupitant, an NK $1$ receptor antagonist, marketed by Helsinn Therapeutics (U.S.), Inc.); SANCUSO® (granisetron transdermal patch, marketed by ProStrakan Group Plc); and generic products including ondansetron (formerly marketed by GlaxoSmithKline plc as ZOFRAN), granisetron (formerly marketed by Hoffman-La Roche, Inc. as KYTRIL) and palonosetron (formerly marketed by Eisai in conjunction with Helsinn Healthcare S.A. as ALOXI).
-Currently, palonosetron is the only 5-HT $3$ receptor antagonist other than SUSTOL that is approved for the prevention of delayed CINV associated with MEC regimens.
+Currently available 5-HT3 receptor antagonists include: AKYNZEO® (palonosetron, a 5-HT3 receptor antagonist, combined with netupitant, an NK1 receptor antagonist, marketed by Helsinn Therapeutics (U.S.), Inc.); SANCUSO® (granisetron transdermal patch, marketed by ProStrakan Group Plc); and generic products including ondansetron (formerly marketed by GlaxoSmithKline plc as ZOFRAN), granisetron (formerly marketed by Hoffman-La Roche, Inc. as KYTRIL) and palonosetron (formerly marketed by Eisai in conjunction with Helsinn Healthcare S.A. as ALOXI).
+Currently, palonosetron is the only 5-HT3 receptor antagonist other than SUSTOL that is approved for the prevention of delayed CINV associated with MEC regimens.
 SUSTOL is indicated in combination with other antiemetics in adults for the prevention of acute and delayed nausea and vomiting associated with initial and repeat courses of moderately emetogenic chemotherapy (MEC) or anthracycline and cyclophosphamide (AC) combination chemotherapy regimens, which is considered to be a HEC regimen by the NCCN and ASCO.
-No other 5-HT $3$ receptor antagonist is specifically approved for the prevention of delayed CINV associated with a HEC regimen.
+No other 5-HT3 receptor antagonist is specifically approved for the prevention of delayed CINV associated with a HEC regimen.